 08:19 – In the conversation age, how do US Armed Forces staffers “stay in their lane” and participate simultaneously?

 08:52 – Participating in social media without compromising operational security.

 10:06 – How does the slogan “Every service member a spokesperson” translate tactically with respect to social media engagement for the US Armed Forces?

 10:47 – Social media governance for active US Air Force reservists who lead civilian and military lives.

 11:38 – U.S. Air Force community building effort on Facebook.

-11:57 – The location and organization of the Pentagon War Court, and whether or not it is governed by the Constitution and the Bill of Rights.
+11:57 – The location and organization of the Pentagon War Court and whether or not the Constitution and the Bill of Rights govern it.

-13:41 – Her experience handling public affairs at the Pentagon War Court when Khalid Sheik Muhammad’s confessed that he — along with two other detainees — masterminded the 9/11 terrorist attacks in a hearing that was covered by 50 journalists and family members of those killed in those events.
+13:41 – Her experience handling public affairs at the Pentagon War Court when Khalid Sheik Muhammad confessed that he – and two other detainees – masterminded the 9/11 terrorist attacks in a hearing covered by 50 journalists and family members of those killed in those events.

-15:27 – The importance of due process, that everyone is innocent until proven guilty and that even alleged terrorists are entitled to the same protections as anyone who accused of a crime.
+15:27 – The importance of due process, that everyone is innocent until proven guilty, and that even alleged terrorists are entitled to the same protections as anyone accused of a crime.

-15:54 – Major Danny Chung, United State Marine Corps assertion that the US Armed Forces fights for the freedom and liberty of the American people to express their opinions, and Marine Corps Captain Matthew Hoh’s resignation as a testament to that fact.
-1
+15:54 – Major Danny Chung, United States Marine Corps, asserts that the US Armed Forces fights for the freedom and liberty of the American people to express their opinions.
+Marine Corps Captain Matthew Hoh’s resignation is a testament to that fact.

 18:16 – The facts behind the Pentagon War Court and how it compares to the US Courts and links where people can research those comparisons in detail: